Bites: Current Concepts

 BITE STABILITY

-The only measurable bite parameter that appears to have any functional relevance is stability.48 On average, people with TMJ disorders have less stable bites than normals.49 However even that relationship has been difficult to demonstrate, because our techniques for measuring bite stability are so crude compared with the sensitivity of the system.
+The only bite parameter that we at least try to measure which has any functional relevance is stability.48 On average, people with TMJ disorders have less stable bites than normals.49 However even that relationship has been difficult to demonstrate, because our techniques for measuring bite stability are so crude compared with the sensitivity of the system.
 There are three problems with our current techniques for measuring bite stability.

 One problem is the thickness of the measuring device.
 Bite stability is measured as the ability to evenly distribute biting pressure on a 100 micron thick piezoelectric film sensor (Tek Scan or Accura) or a slightly thinner and less sensitive plastic sheet (Prescale Occluzer System), to mark bite surfaces with 40 to 60 micron thick carbon paper or inked cloth, or to penetrate a sheet of thin wax.
 Yet all these materials that must be interposed between the teeth are much too thick to give clinically relevant information.
 The neuromusculature of the masticatory system reacts to interferences less than 8 microns tall,50-52 yet even the thinnest marking device is at least twice that thick, and most are several times that thick.